djnakabaale/developer-orientation/README.md

 # Request Access
 You will need to be granted access to variouis platforms and resources that we use.
 Here is a list.
-    -ID; You will need to be granted access through you ID, to various doors around the building including the office space where we work.
+    *ID; You will need to be granted access through you ID, to various doors around the building including the office space where we work.
-    -Github repo; which is at (https://hub.louisville.edu)
+    *Github repo; which is at (https://hub.louisville.edu)
-    -Plone; which is a content management system mainly used to develop and maintain various websites including the new    ITS(https://louisville.edu/its) website.
+    *Plone; which is a content management system mainly used to develop and maintain various websites including the new    ITS(https://louisville.edu/its) website.
-    -Cardbox.
+    *Cardbox.
 As a University of Louisville student/employee, you can request a cardbox account.
 More information about doing this can be found here: (https://louisville.edu/its/cardbox/) after which you should request to be invited to the respective shared folders.

 # Software tools and applications to download